raissa-k/talkincorporate/README.md

 ## Credits:
 - [Laura](https://www.instagram.com/loewhaley/) for the content.
-- [apiDOC](https://apidocjs.com/) for the base of the documentation page.
+- [apiDOC](https://apidocjs.com/) for the base of the documentation page on Heroku.
+- [SwaggerHub](https://swagger.io/tools/swaggerhub/) for the hosted, interactive documentation.